stacks-network/docs/src/pages/understand-stacks/running-regtest-node.md

 INFO [1588108047.585] [src/chainstate/stacks/index/marf.rs:732] First-ever block 0f9188f13cb7b2c71f2a335e3a4fc328bf5beb436012afca590b1a11466e2206
 ```

 **Awesome.
-Your node is now connected to the mainnet network.**
+Your node is now connected to the regtest network.**

 ## Optional: Running with Docker

-Alternatively, you can run the mainnet node with Docker.
+Alternatively, you can run the regtest node with Docker.

 -> Ensure you have [Docker](https://docs.docker.com/get-docker/) installed on your machine.